cja5553/Mental_Health_SG_forums/readme.md

 # Methods
 1. **Chain-of-thought** prompting was used to identify Reddit posts related to mental health
 2. **BERTopic with MMR-based fine-tuning** was used to key topics related to mental health.
+3. **Linguistic Inquiry and Word Count (LIWC)** generated psychological insights among the posts for each identified topic.

 # Table of Contents